10 Operations and Analytics

 graphics_theme_1

-The models fit the cumulative data well, except for the exponential and polynomial fit.
+Every model seems to fit the cumulative data pretty well with the exception of the exponential fit and polynomial fit.
 There are several ways to evaluate models against one another.
-For linear models, ANOVA is typically your first stop. for non linear models, AIC 99 and BIC are typically used.
+For linear models, ANOVA is typically your first stop. for non linear models, AIC 64 and BIC are typically used.

 #-----------------------------------------------------------------